LeNo-1/obsidian-git-sync/Food + Biomolecules.md

 ##### Plants
 1. **Calcium** : To form middle lamella which cements cells together
 2. **Magnesium** : To form chlorophyll

 # Experiments
 ## To Test for Carbohydrates
+**Starch**: Starch turns *iodine* from *brown* to *blue-black*
+1. Dissolve food sample in water and put into test tube
-**Starch**: Starch turns *iodine* from *brown* to *blue-black* **Reducing Sugar**: When heated with *Benedict's Solution*, they turn it from *blue* to *brick red* (Heat not boil)
+2. Using dropper add iodine solution (brown) **Reducing Sugar**: When heated with *Benedict's Solution*, they turn it from *blue* to *brick red* (Heat not boil)
+1. Dissolve the food sample in water and put into a test tube
+2. Add Benedict's Solution
+3. Heat in a water bath (not boil)
 ## Test for Fats/Oils
 Makes *brown paper translucent*
+1. Rub food sample on brown paper and leave to dry
 ## Test for Protein
 Turns *Biuret Reagent* from *blue* to *lilac*
+1. Dissolve the food sample in water and put into a test tube
+2. Using a droppepr